Soft, chewy, homemade vegan peanut butter cookies.

-I’ll never forget how proud I was the first time I brought these healthy cookies to a pool party.
-Everyone raved about them, and I loved seeing their surprised faces upon hearing the secret: these cookies were vegan!
+I’ll never forget how excited I was the first time I brought these peanut butter cookies to a pool party and heard that people couldn’t stop raving about them.
+I loved seeing their surprised faces upon hearing the secret that the cookies were vegan.
 Yes, vegan peanut butter cookies that didn’t taste vegan!
 (Ten years ago, veganism was much less mainstream than it is today.)

 - 3/4 tsp baking soda

-- 3 tbsp flour (whole-wheat pastry, all-purpose white, spelt, Bob's gf mix all work)
+- 3 tbsp flour (spelt, white, oat, sorghum, rice all work)

 - 2 tbsp applesauce